jordigilh/konveyor-enhancements/enhancements/assets-generation/cloud-foundry-application-discovery/README.md

 Cloud Foundry (CF) is a platform-as-a-service solution that simplifies application deployment by abstracting infrastructure concerns.
 Applications on CF are deployed using manifests, which are YAML files specifying application properties, resource allocations, environment variables, and service bindings.
 These manifests provide a structured and declarative way to define the runtime and platform configurations required for an application.

-MTA is an IBM research project with the goal to provide tools to migrate applications to other platforms, particularly Kubernetes.
-One of the use cases of MTA is to migrate Cloud Foundry applications to Kubernetes, but users have been struggling with the template language used to capture the Kubernetes resources, as it is not well known and requires an additional effort to master, compared to other templating languages.
+Move2Kube is an IBM research project with the goal to provide tools to migrate applications to other platforms, particularly Kubernetes.
+One of the use cases of Move2Kube is to migrate Cloud Foundry applications to Kubernetes, but users have been struggling with the template language used to capture the Kubernetes resources, as it is not well known and requires an additional effort to master, compared to other templating languages.

 ## Motivation